History of the Bharatiya Janata Party (BJP)

 Rise to Power

-Under the leadership of Atal Bihari Vajpayee, L.K.
-Advani, and later Narendra Modi, BJP gradually expanded its influence.
-The party first came to power in 1996, then again in 1998-2004, and has remained in power since 2014 under Modi’s leadership.
+Under Vajpayee, Advani, and Modi, BJP grew.
+It came to power in 1996, again in 1998–2004, and since 2014 under Modi’s leadership.

 Read more about why BJP remains politically dominant ...